-You can download some games on your phone, or you can buy a new video game console.
+You can download some games on your phone or buy a new video game console.

 Or you can buy a retro gaming console that has the games from when you were younger.

-If you’re looking for a way to give back and do something good, volunteering is the perfect option.
+Volunteering is the perfect option if you’re looking for a way to give back and do something good.

 Plus, it’s a great way to meet new people and learn about different organizations.

 And it feels good to know that I am doing something helpful for my community.

 If you have a backyard, put together some chairs and maybe a fire pit.

 Depending on your space, you can make your oasis as grand as you want.